top of page

 Tomocerus minor "Giant Runner Springtails"

 Unproven as a cleanup species.
 Best as a large showcase species and not a dedicated CUC member.
-Best for moist environments, can tolerate low humidity.
+Best for moist to semi-arid environments, can tolerate low humidity.
 Can be used in congruence with smaller species.

 Vertagopus sp "Sombré Springtails"